Should you be trading or investing in crypto?

 Investors read pitches, company updates, community news, whitepapers, regulatory reports and look at teams building projects.
 In the professional world, they are angel investors, venture capitalists, and actively managed funds.

-Traders buy and sell assets for short-term profit where this term lasts for a few weeks, days, or even seconds.
+Traders buy and sell crypto assets for short-term profit where this term lasts for a few weeks, days, or even seconds.
 Traders are highly concerned with the hourly, daily, and weekly price movements of the crypto markets.
-Traders place limit buy and sell and stop-limit orders either to fetch profits in short time-frames or to restrict their losses so that their investments are not depreciated to be traded in the future.
+Traders place limit buy and sell and stop-limit orders either to fetch profits in short time-frames or to restrict their losses so that their cryptocurrency investments are not depreciated to be traded in the future.

 According to the timeframe in which coins and tokens are bought and sold, traders can be categorized as:

 Scalp Traders: Scalping is the most active form of trading as scalpers will buy and sell coins frequently in a day.
 Scalping is done to make higher profits with each trade.
-Scalp traders can trade, i.e., buy or sell assets for a second or even a minute.
+Scalp traders can trade, i.e., buy or sell digital assets for a second or even a minute.
 With the chunks of profit with each trade, they aim to generate a higher amount of profit.

 Day Traders: Day traders trade throughout the day and close all the positions before the end of the trading day.
 Day traders don't hold an overnight position.
 As the cryptocurrency markets are open 24x7, usually day traders close their positions before they go to bed.